Kotlin/kotlinx.coroutines/integration/kotlinx-coroutines-jdk8/README.md

 }
 ```

-Note, that this module should be used only for integration with existing Java APIs based on `CompletableFuture`.
+Note that this module should be used only for integration with existing Java APIs based on `CompletableFuture`.
 Writing pure-Kotlin code that uses `CompletableFuture` is highly not recommended, since the resulting APIs based
 on the futures are quite error-prone.
 See the discussion on
 [Asynchronous Programming Styles](https://github.com/Kotlin/KEEP/blob/master/proposals/coroutines.md#asynchronous-programming-styles)